ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 ## Modules and the Standard Library, Cont'd

-Let's summarize what was said about modules in the previous tutorial:
+Let's summarise what was said about modules in the previous tutorial:
 - Modules are bundles of named values
 - Identical names from distinct modules don't clash
-- Standard library is a bunch of modules
+- The standard library is a bunch of modules

-In addition of that, modules are also the mean of organising projects.
+In addition to that, modules are also the mean of organising projects.
 Concerns are separated into isolated modules.
-This is outlined in the next section, before that, let's see how to use a definition from a module in our project.
+This is outlined in the next section.
+Before that, let's see how to use a definition from a module in our project:
 ```shell
 $ sed -i 's/print_endline/Printf.printf "%s!\\n"/g' bin/main.ml
 ```